-The Centers for Disease Control lists New York as having the lowest suicide rate in the nation.
+The Centers for Disease Control and Prevention (CDC) lists New York as having one of the lowest suicide rates in the nation.
 But even one death by suicide is too many.

 More work must be done.